supakawaiidesu/deadlock-buddy/docs/project-overview.md

-# Deadlock Buddy – Engineering Overview
+# 618Lock – Engineering Overview

 This document captures the current state of the codebase so future work can resume without re‑establishing context.